 I couldn’t go, the boss said.
 Why?, I asked.
 Too many people might be sick the next day to keep the service running, she told me.
 Had anyone called in sick, I asked, suddenly worried.
 No, not a single person had, she continued.
 Yet, you’re grounded.
 Your vacation’s done.

 I remember going a few rounds with her, explaining to her how that was an important career thing for me, and pleaded for a while, but to no avail.

 The next day, and I’m not proud of this, I called in sick.
 That didn’t help me though.
 It didn’t take long and she threatened me with the military police if I didn’t show up – either healthy, to work.
 Or sick, in which case I’d be forced to move into the HQ until I was back on my feet.
 She had called my bluff and made me face legal prosecution.
 I guess you could call it heavy handed management.

 This was the kind of atmosphere that marked my service.

 On the other hand, so did the camaraderie that sounds like a bit like a cliché, but is a strong bonding force.
 Throw 15 young guys into an intense shared experience and you get yourselfs some strong bonds, no matter if they last beyond the service or no.

 So you’ll understand why I feel a bit torn about my personal Zivildienst experience.

-And yet, I’ve always felt like a service of some sort to your country is a good thing that can strengthen democracy.
+And yet, I’ve always felt like a government or community service of some sort is a good thing that can strengthen democracy.